Media Resilience in Eastern Europe & Eurasia

 Director of Partnerships and Communications

-Regional Focus: Europe & Eurasia
+Regional Spotlight: Europe & Eurasia

-What are the points of vulnerability and resilience of domestic media environments to foreign malign influence?
-AidData researchers sought to answer this question in former communist countries in Eastern Europe, Eurasia, and Central Asia that have not yet joined the European Union (EU).
+AidData researchers sought to answer this question in Eastern European and Eurasian countries that have not yet joined the European Union (EU).
 These 17 countries sit at the crossroads of Russia’s sphere of influence and Western organizations like the EU and the North Atlantic Treaty Organization (NATO).
-Some are full or associate members of the Russia-dominated intergovernmental organization, the Commonwealth of Independent States, while others are NATO members and remain EU candidates or potential candidate countries.
+Some are full or associate members of the Commonwealth of Independent States, a Russia-dominated intergovernmental organization, while others are NATO members and remain EU candidates or potential candidate countries.

 Media Resilience Index